rezarsami/Market-Pulse/README.md

   instructions (never fabricate, always cite real sources) are the deeper defense.
 - Rate limiting resets on process restart (in-memory) and doesn't share state across multiple backend instances.
-- The eval harness's precision/recall against `svb_collapse` and
+- The eval harness's precision/recall against the live-news cases depends on web search actually surfacing relevant results at run time, which can vary run to run — inherent to evaluating a live-search agent, and why the harness scores against keyword/event matching rather than exact-article matching.
-  `apple_iphone_launch_general` depends on live web search actually surfacing relevant results at run time, which can vary run to run — this is inherent to evaluating a live-search agent (as opposed to one reading a frozen corpus) and is why the harness scores against *keyword/event matching* rather than exact-article matching.
+- The golden dataset is small (4 cases), so the headline metrics are directional rather than statistically robust — expanding it is the clear next step.
 - `yfinance` is an unofficial, free data source that scrapes Yahoo Finance's public endpoints; it can occasionally rate-limit or change shape.
-It was chosen per the brief's explicit suggestion ("a good free, keyless source") — a production system would likely pair it with a paid, SLA-backed market data provider as a fallback.
+A production system would likely pair it with a paid, SLA-backed market data provider as a fallback.

 ---